shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/administration/file-system-config-reference.md

 ![episode_hierarchy](images/file-system-config-reference/episode_hierarchy.jpg)

-{% include info title="Note" content="see the  [Create with parent folder section above](https://support.shotgunsoftware.com/hc/en-us/articles/219039868#Create%20With%20Parent%20Folder)  to revisit nesting relationships in Toolkit (which is completely independent from the project hierarchy in Shotgun)." %}
+{% include info title="Note" content="see the  [Create with parent folder section above](https://support.shotgunsoftware.com/hc/en-us/articles/219039868#Create%20With%20Parent%20Folder)  to revisit nesting relationships in Toolkit (which is completely independent from the project hierarchy in ShotGrid)." %}

 **Additional Reference:**